Establishing University Policies

 A. New Policies

-Recommendations for new policies should initially be made (in the format noted above) to the President, Provost, or his/her designee(s) for the appropriate areas: Academic matters to the Provost; Employment/Fiscal/Administrative matters to the Vice President for Finance and Administration/Treasurer; and Student Affairs matters to the Vice President for Student Affairs and Dean of Students.
-Once a proposed policy has been reviewed and received approval from the President, Provost, or designee(s), it will either be effective upon the date noted ( if administrative approval is appropriate) or sent for approval to the relevant office or entity (e.g., faculty, Board of Trustees).
+Recommendations for new policies should be made to the President, Provost, or his/her designee(s) for the appropriate areas such as: Academic matters to the Provost; Employment/Fiscal matters to the Vice President for Finance and Administration/Treasurer; and Student Affairs matters to the Vice President for Student Affairs and Dean of Students.
+New policy drafts (and substantive amendments to existing policies) should be reviewed by the Office of General Counsel before submission to the President, Provost, or designee(s) for approval.
+Once a proposed policy has been reviewed and received approval from the President, Provost, or designee(s), it will become effective.

 B. Interim Policies

-The Board of Trustees, President, Provost, or his/her designee(s) may establish an Interim Policy where there is a need for a University policy in a time frame too short for completion of the formal process described above.
-In such a situation, the Interim Policy will remain in force as long as necessary until a formally approved policy becomes effective.
+The Board of Trustees, President, Provost, or their/his/her designee(s) may establish an Interim Policy where there is a need.
+The Interim Policy will remain in force as long as necessary or until a final policy replaces it.

 C. Revisions/Amendments

 Recommendations for revisions/amendments to existing policies should be made to either: 1) the person/entity who approved the most recent version of the policy; or 2) the Responsible Office for the existing policy.
 Substantive revisions/amendments should be approved using the same process for adoption of new policies described above.
-The following minor "clerical" corrections may be made by the Responsible Office without further approval: corrections to reflect the new name of a department or new title of an individual; clarifications of grammar or syntax; and typographical errors.
+Edits that are not material or are non-substantive may be made without further approval.

 D. Notifications